cardboard-iguana/cardboard-iguana.com/log/2021-11-28-tryhackme-complete-beginner-supplements.md

 This is the most common type of XSS attack.

-Note that CORS will generally prevent the use of online services for fetching data...
+Note that CORS will generally prevent the use of online services for fetching data…

 ### DOM-Based XSS